 What Is Cognitive Behavioral Therapy?

 Cognitive behavioral therapy (CBT) is a form of psychotherapy that involves examining the relationship between one’s thoughts, or cognition, and one’s actions or behavior.
 CBT involves identifying negative, distorted, and/or automatic thoughts, recognizing them as harmful, and replacing them with more helpful and accurate thoughts instead.
-Many rehabilitation centers teach coping skills borrowed from CBT, which can be quite an effective tool in the toolbox of someone working to achieve sobriety from drug and alcohol addiction.
+Many rehabilitation centers teach coping skills borrowed from CBT, which can be quite an effective tool in the toolbox of someone working to achieve sobriety from an alcohol addiction, or an alcohol use disorder (AUD).

 What’s The History Of Cognitive Behavioral Therapy?